Unveiling the Itchy Eyes Mystery Causes and Cures

 Blurred Vision

 In some cases, Irritated Eyes can lead to blurred vision.
-This can be due to excessive tearing, discharge, or swelling.
+This can be because of excessive tearing, discharge, or swelling.

 The feeling of Something in the Eye